adieuadieu/retinal/README.md

 - [ ] add postinstall hook to create config.json, event.json from samples
 - [ ] documentation

+## Issues
+- [ ] objects with spaces in their key name results in "NoSuchKey: The specified key does not exist.]" error
+- [ ] serverless stuff doesn't work correctly: bucket access policies, and auto-setup of trigger events

 ## Installation

 `npm install`